 Do the things that you did when you were first learning to help your baby to latch at the breast.

-You’ve probably got to the stage where you don’t even have to think about latching, and your baby just latches on himself, but it’s useful at this stage to focus again on the big wide mouth before every feed to ensure that every feed is a good one.
-This will prevent your baby from being able to bite at the beginning of the feed.
+Still, it’s useful at this stage to focus again on the big wide mouth before every feed to ensure that every feed is a good one, preventing your baby from being able to bite at the beginning of the feed.

 Also, pay very close attention to your baby as the feed is progressing and watch out for any change of jaw movement.
 You know your baby very well by this stage.

 Another useful strategy is to delay bringing your baby to the breast if he seems disinterested in feeding.
-You may be used to bringing your baby to the breast for lots of different reasons, and that’s great, but certainly, during this biting stage try to delay.
+You may be used to bringing your baby to the breast for lots of different reasons, and that’s great, but during this biting stage, try to delay.

-Another important strategy that may not be so easy is to be as calm as you can!
-This is a very positive thing.
-Praise your baby for every good feed – this is good positive reinforcement.
+Another important strategy that may not be so easy is to be as calm as you can, which can only be a positive thing.
+Praise your baby for each good feed, giving that positive reinforcement.

 You may be wondering what to do if your baby does bite?

 As well as trying to remain calm, bring your baby in slightly closer to the breast.
-This will help him to unlatch as it’s very difficult to coordinate staying attached while swallowing and breathing at the same time.
+It will help him to unlatch as it’s challenging to coordinate staying attached while swallowing and breathing at the same time.

-Try not to shout because this can cause a nursing strike – have a good look at the information about this.
+Try not to shout because this can cause a nursing strike.

-If you have already sustained a bite, and this has caused trauma to your nipple this can be distressing and you may feel very apprehensive about offering that side to your baby again!
+If you have already sustained a bite, and this has caused trauma to your nipple, it can be distressing, and you may feel very apprehensive about offering that side to your baby again!

-Please be assured that nipples heal really well given the right circumstances.
+Please be assured, however, that nipples heal well given the right circumstances.

 Those circumstances involve getting a good latch – so pay close attention to that big wide mouth before latching.
-Try some other positions as well and very soon those nipples will heal up and you can move forward.
+Try some other positions as well, and very soon, those nipples will heal up.

-You may need to use hand expression in-between the regular expressions if you get uncomfortably full, just expressing a minimal amount of milk until you feel comfortable.
-This will help to prevent a blocked duct.
+You may need to use hand expression in-between the regular expressions if you get uncomfortably full.

-If you have sustained damage to both nipples, you may need to use a really good quality electric double pump to maintain supply for a couple of days.
+If you have sustained damage to both nipples, it’s worth considering the hire of an excellent quality electric double pump to maintain supply for a couple of days.

-This is usually an extreme situation, and not particularly common, but if it does happen, your pump will help you to go forward.
+While an unusually extreme situation, and not particularly common, it can happen, and your pump will help you to go forward.

-Please rest assured that this is a temporary situation and babies learn fast, nipples heal and you and your baby can continue to breastfeed.
+Please be assured that this is a temporary situation, and babies learn fast, nipples heal, and you and your baby can continue to breastfeed.